andygongea/update-now/README.md

 ## Installation

-You can install this extension from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/VSCode).
-Search for "Update Now".
+You can install this extension from the Visual Studio Code Marketplace.
+Search for ["Update Now"](https://marketplace.visualstudio.com/search?term=update%20now&target=VSCode&category=All%20categories&sortBy=Relevance).

 ## Usage

 Open your `package.json` file within Visual Studio Code.
-Update Now will identify the dependencies and display update actions in the form of a code lens.
+Update Now will identify the dependencies and display update actions in the form of a code lenses.

+### How do I update a dependency?

-1. Each dependency can be updated individually, depending on your project's needs and requirements.
+Each dependency can be updated individually, depending on your project's needs and requirements.
+1. Open `package.jsone` file
+2. Scroll down to the dependencies list
+3. Click on the Codelens (annotation on top of the package name)
+4. Run `npm install`.

+### How do I update all outdated dependencies?

-2. There is also a global update command and action to update all dependencies at once.
+There is a global update command and action to update all dependencies at once.
-    - the command can be accessed by clicking on
+1. The command can be executed by searching for it in the Command Pallete:
-      - **🚀 Update now: Update all dependencies**
+  - **🚀 Update now: Update all dependencies**.
-    - the second option is the code lens that is on top of each package.json file:
+2. The second option is the code lens that is at the top of each package.json file:
   - **🚀 Update now: 25 available updates (5 x patch, 10 x minor, 5 x major, 5 x out of range )**